Last Updated on March 6, 2025 by Jess Brown

 When you refer to yourself or someone else as a victim you’re giving up your/their power and giving it all to the perpetrator.

 For example, I saw first hand in my job how absolutely gratifying that was for many perpetrators to see in court.
-Why the hell would anyone want to give them that?
+Why would anyone want to give them that?
 Hold your head high.
 Rise above what happened.
 Don’t let the bad things define you.
 Learn from them.
 Heal.
 Gain strength from them.
 But move on and don’t dwell.
 This isn’t mean, it’s tough love.

 This is a topic I’ll be writing more on in the future.